kainotkai/Schola/Docs/Sphinx/guides/tips_and_tricks.rst

 Getting More CPU/GPU Utilization
 --------------------------------

-If you find that training is running too slowly for your purposes, you can try building your environment into a standalone executable, and then running training from a separate python process, using the ``--launch-unreal`` flag.
+If you find that training is running too slowly for your purposes, you can try building your environment into a standalone executable, and then running training from a separate python process.

 .. note::

-    If you are using a custom training script, then you can instantiate your environment with a :py:class:`~schola.core.unreal_connections.StandaloneUnrealConnection` to achieve the same effect.
+    If you are using a custom training script, you can instantiate your environment with a :py:class:`~schola.core.simulators.unreal.UnrealExecutable` simulator to achieve the same effect.

-If your environment doesn't utilize camera sensors or other Unreal Engine features, requiring rendering, you can also try running the training in headless mode.
-This can be done by setting the ``--headless`` flag for launch.py, or setting `headless` to ``True`` when instantiating your :py:class:`~schola.core.unreal_connections.StandaloneUnrealConnection`.
+If your environment doesn't utilize camera sensors or other Unreal Engine features requiring rendering, you can also try running the training in headless mode.
+This can be done by setting the ``headless_mode`` parameter to ``True`` when instantiating your :py:class:`~schola.core.simulators.unreal.UnrealExecutable`, or by using the "--headless" flag with the CLI.
 When running in headless mode, the Unreal Engine will not render the environment, which can significantly increase training speed.

 Training Runs at a High FPS but My Agent Doesn't Train